microsoftgraph/microsoft-graph-toolkit/readme.md

 We enthusiastically welcome contributions and feedback.
 Please read the [contributing guide](CONTRIBUTING.md) before you begin.

 ## Feedback and Requests
-For general questions and support, please use [Stack Overflow](https://stackoverflow.com/questions/tagged/microsoft-graph-toolkit) where questions should be tagged with the the `microsoft-graph-toolkit`
+For general questions and support, please use [Stack Overflow](https://stackoverflow.com/questions/tagged/microsoft-graph-toolkit) where questions should be tagged with `microsoft-graph-toolkit`

-Please use [GitHub Issues](https://github.com/microsoftgraph/microsoft-graph-toolkit/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) for bug reports and feature request.

-We highly recommend you browse existing issues first.
+Please use [GitHub Issues](https://github.com/microsoftgraph/microsoft-graph-toolkit/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) for bug reports and feature requests.
+We highly recommend you browse existing issues before opening new issues.

 ## License